rodya-mirov/palladium/FULL_TODO.md

 - Fire (spreads to burnables, consumes oxygen, burns out when stuff burns up or it runs out of air)

+### Refactors

+- DialogueCallback -> Callback; we should be able to launch callbacks wherever, and catch them with a later system, instead of tying them to dialogue
+  ToO: when you die, it should launch the opening dialogue again

 ### UI/UX

 - Some kind of indicator that the player is "stuck in place" (e.g. when hacking)